 |

-a river, your stance may be
+When standing in a river, your stance may

-restricted by rocks etc.
+rocks etc.

 Find a comfortable stance: